snakemake/snakemake-executor-plugin-slurm/docs/further.md

 ## The general Idea

-To use this plugin, log in to your cluster's head node (sometimes called the "login" node), activate your environment as usual and start Snakemake.
+To use this plugin, log in to your cluster's head node (sometimes called the "login" node), activate your environment as usual, and start Snakemake.
 Snakemake will then submit your jobs as cluster jobs.

 ## Specifying Account and Partition